AndriiN/Platform/ReadMe.txt

 AndriiN
-Understanding the Return Pipeline Path.
-Chapter 12 ■ Understanding the ASP.NET Core Platform
+Short-Circuiting the Request Pipeline.
+Chapter 12 ■ Understanding the ASP.NET Core Platform p.268

-Middleware components can modify the HTTPResponse object after the next function has been called, as shown by the new middleware in Listing 12-7.
+Components that generate complete responses can choose not to call the next function so that the request isn’t passed on.

-Middleware can operate before the request is passed on, after the request has been processed by other components, or both.
+Components that don’t pass on requests are said to short-circuit the pipeline, which is what the new middleware component shown in Listing 12-8 does for requests that target the /short URL.

-The result is that several middleware components collectively contribute to the response that is produced, each providing some aspect of the response or providing some feature or data that is used later in the pipeline.
+Even though the URL has the query string parameter that is expected by the next component in the pipeline, the request isn’t forwarded, so that middleware doesn’t get used.
+Notice, however, that the previous component in the pipeline has added its message to the response.
+That’s because the short-circuiting only prevents components further along the pipeline from being used and doesn’t affect earlier components, as illustrated in Figure 12-13